-At the Nagasaki Plant of SUMCO TECHXIV Corporation, we have maintained a relationship with local high schools since the establishment of the plant.
-Responding to requests from high schools, we send employees to give lectures on semiconductors.
+At the Nagasaki Plant of SUMCO TECHXIV Corporation, we have maintained relationships with local high schools and universities since the establishment of the plant.
+In response to requests from educational institutions, we conduct lectures on semiconductors and offer plant tours.
+In fiscal year 2023, we conducted two semiconductor lectures and five plant tours.